Elena Kostyuchenko: Career

 Filipp and Tikhon Dzyadko interviewed her for the TV Rain program “The Dzyadko Three” on January 24, 2013, the day before the Duma passed its first reading of the law banning the promotion of homosexuality.
 Kostyuchenko discussed a “Day of Kisses” in which she had taken part earlier that week.
 The action involved “just going to the Duma with a mixed group of people, homosexuals, heterosexuals, couples, singles, and, for those who have them, significant others.
 If a person doesn’t have anyone to kiss, they just hug whoever is standing next to them.”
 The result had been violence by Russian Orthodox activists and others against the participants: “Two of my friends got their noses broken,” she said, “and they beat up my girlfriend.”
 Asked about the demonstration, she said that “doing something is always better than sitting at home and waiting around for Duma deputies to declare you a second-class citizen.”
 She underscored that “I am not the center of LGBT activism in Russia.
 I actually don’t do that much activism: I have a lot of other work.
 It’s just that I’ve been focusing on it this past week because I know that my life specifically will be severely affected for a long time, as will the lives of millions of gays and lesbians in Russia.”

-In May 2013, Kostyuchenko was arrested for taking part in a gay pride rally in Moscow.
+In May 2013, Kostyuchenko was arrested for taking part in a Pride rally in Moscow.

 In September 2013, Kostyuchenko threatened on Twitter to “out” closeted Russian politicians who voted for a bill that equated homosexuality with alcoholism and drug abuse and that would remove children from gay parents.
 “This is a warning,” she wrote.
 “They want to destroy our lives, and we will destroy them.”
 She said that publicly revealing the private same-sex activities of Russian members of parliament was a “nuclear bomb” that should be used only as a “last resort,” but that given the proposed bill that would remove children from the homes of gay and lesbian parents, she said that “such a time has come.”
 She promised to publish a report outing closeted Duma members on the day the bill had its first reading in the State Duma.